 Frequently asked questions

-Why is my food cost higher than at restaurants?
+Why is my food cost higher than restaurants?

-Should I include energy costs in food cost?
+Should I include energy costs in food cost calculations?

-How do I deal with seasonal fluctuations in ingredient prices?
+How do I handle seasonal ingredient price spikes?

 What if my food cost exceeds 40%?